GPS Reception and Interference

 Creating a link budget report

-Generate a Link Budget report using the Report & Graph Manager.
+Generate a Link Budget - Detailed report using the Report & Graph Manager.

-2. Select all of the Access () objects in the Object Type: list once the Report & Graph Manager opens.
+2. Select all of the Access () objects in the Object Type list when the Report & Graph Manager opens.

-3. Select the Specify Time Properties option in the Time Properties frame.
+3. Select the Specify Time Properties option in the Time Properties panel.

 5. Option Value